When it comes to property many cultures are superstitious:

 - Never give a knife as a housewarming present.
 That neighbours will become an enemy.
 (USA)

-As a nation known for some mysterious and unexplained paranormal activities, we take a look at the UK’s most haunted locations…check out the infographic below!
+As a nation known for some mysterious and unexplained paranormal activities that visitors have reported, we take a look at the UK’s most haunted locations…check out the infographic below!